mattpe/hyte-web-dev/10-deployment.md

    ![Basic example setup](assets/azure-vm-settings.png)

-   - Finally hit the _CREATE_ button and after successful deployment of the virtual machine go to the resources's _Overview_ page and configure the _DNS name_.
+   - Finally hit the _CREATE_ button and wait for the VM deployment to finish
+   - After successful deployment of the virtual machine go to the resources's _Overview_ page and configure the _DNS name_ for your public IP address.
    - Note: VM is paid by hour when the VM is running.
 In development use it's a good idea to stop the VM when you don't need it (start/stop buttons are found in Azure portal).

-1. Use SSH connection for managing your VM (`ssh username@PUBLIC_IP/YOUR_DOMAIN_NAME` in terminal/git bash or use e.g. [Putty](https://www.putty.org/))
+1. Use SSH connection for managing your VM (`ssh username@PUBLIC_IP/YOUR_DNS_NAME` in terminal/git bash or use e.g. [Putty](https://www.putty.org/))

    - Optional: use public key authentication instead of username/password: [Instructions](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-22-04)